-department or juvenile assessment center personnel through a case management system.
+(2) The intake process shall be performed by the department or juvenile assessment center personnel through a case management system.
 The purpose of the intake process is to assess the child's needs and risks and to determine the most appropriate treatment plan and setting for the child's programmatic needs and risks.
-The intake process shall consist of a preliminary screening and may be followed by a comprehensive assessment.
-The comprehensive assessment may consist of a full mental health, cognitive impairment, substance abuse, or psychosexual evaluation.
-The intake process shall result in choosing the most appropriate services through a balancing of the interests and needs of the child with those of the family and the community public.
-The department juvenile probation officer shall be responsible for making informed decisions and recommendations to other agencies, the state attorney, and the courts so that the child and family may receive the least intrusive service alternative throughout the judicial process.
-The department shall establish uniform procedures for the department juvenile probation officer to provide a preliminary screening of the child and family for substance abuse and mental health services prior to the filing of a petition or as soon as possible thereafter and prior to a disposition hearing.
+The intake process shall consist of an initial assessment and may be followed by a full mental health, substance abuse, and/or psychosexual evaluation. intake process shall result in choosing the most appropriate services through a balancing of the interests and needs of the child with those of the family and the community public.
+The juvenile probation officer shall be responsible for making informed decisions and recommendations to other agencies, the state attorney, and the courts so that the child and family may receive the least intrusive service alternative throughout the judicial process.
+The department shall establish uniform procedures for the juvenile probation officer to provide a preliminary screening of the child and family for substance abuse and mental health services prior to the filing of a petition or as soon as possible thereafter and prior to a disposition hearing.